rasulkireev/apw/src/content/prompts/nature_of_the_book.md

 ```
-{#- BACKGROUND: This prompt helps identify the kind of book you are about to read, which is essential for analytical reading according to Mortimer Adler's "How to Read a Book".
-The goal is to classify the book according to its kind and subject matter as early as possible, ideally before beginning to read it. -#}
+{#- BACKGROUND: This prompt helps identify basic classification of the book. -#}

 Analyze the following book and help me identify what kind of book it is: